Rose Cottage, Wilberforce: Construction of Rose Cottage

 In 1850, Joshua transferred the subject land to his brother, Thomas II, in an unregistered dealing recited in a 1913 conveyance.
 Joshua retained a small strip of land bordering the subject land to the southwest, which remained in the Rose family until 1955.
-In 1854, Thomas II composed his will, leaving Rose Cottage as ell as Laurel Farm to his son Charles:
+In 1854, Thomas II composed his will, leaving Rose Cottage as well as Laurel Farm to his son Charles:

 I devised All that parcel of land containing 14 acres more or less part of Mackay's Grant situate at Wilberforce aforesaid with the buildings thereon now in my own occupation.
 Also all that parcel of land containing 15 acres more or less part of Laurell's [sic] Grant situate at Wilberforce aforesaid now in my own occupation unto and to the use of the said Charles Rose his heirs and assigns forever But subject to and charged (with the personal estate herein before bequeathed to him) with the payment of the following legacies namely To each of them the said Mary Ann Graham - Thomas Rose - Richard Coley - Alexander Milson - Maria Stewart and Charlotte Flannery the sum of twenty five pounds and I direct the legacies hereinbefore bequeathed to be paid at the end of one year from my decease.....

 Of the four farms mentioned in Thomas II's will, totalling 89 acres, the only reference to a building is that made above, on the land where Rose Cottage is presently located.
 This is the earliest documentary evidence (1854) positively identifying the existence of structures on the subject land.

 Thomas II and his de facto spouse Ann were reported to be safe in the attic during the devastation 1867 flood of the Hawkesbury, while the flood waters reached a height of one metre on the ground floor of the cottage.
 Possibly due to the damage caused by this flood or upon Thomas II's death in 1869 when his son Charles inherited the cottage, several repairs to the cottage were carried out in the lat 19th century.
 Hardwood weatherboards were fixed over the vertical slabs to the east of the rear door (south elevation) and the eastern gable.
 Beaded lining boards were added to the south and east with a Victorian moulded-top skirting board along the east wall.
 At some time in the 19th century, corrugated galvanised steel sheeting was fixed over the roof and original shingles, and guttering was probably first installed.